top of page

 Tuesday Night Bible Study: Tuesday Evenings 7-8 pm by Zoom.
 Mala Prasad is leading a study on The Bible With and Without Jesus by Amy Jill Levine and Marc Zivi Brettler.
 ZOOM LINK Meeting ID: 811 8541 4235 Dial-In 301 715 8592

-Weekly Prayer Service: Thursdays at 7:00 p.m.
+Weekly Prayer Service: Resumes on Thursday, January 8, at 7:00 p.m.
 Need a mid-week spiritual lift?
 All are welcome to join us online at 7:00 p.m. for our weekly Thursday evening prayer service.
-ZOOM LINK.
-Jonathan Chambers will lead the service on 8/21.
+ZOOM LINK

 Grief Support Group: Will meet in person on selected Thursdays, at 6:30 pm.
 If you are interested in participating in the group, please contact Rev. Gerry at therevjr@msn.com for more details.